misslivirose/basic-unity-vr/05_Building_3d.md

 Running the game now results in a static image where we can see the plane we've just created at the bottom of the field of vision.
 As we build out our maze, we'll want to change our view to place our new GameObjects, so let's cover a few basics with views:

-* The fastest way to get precise camera control for the perspective you want is by holding down the alt/option key while you grab the view field and rotate.
+* The fastest way to get precise camera control for the perspective you want is by holding down the alt/option key while you grab the view field and rotate (Mac).
 This switches the control mode to pan, but allows you to manipulate the view over all three axes - helpful when checking collision points.

 * Dragging and dropping with the view mode set to 'Pan' allows you to view different areas of your map without changing the view angle.
 Pressing & holding the Control key will let you zoom in and out from a static point.